dqh147258/RxAndroidExtensions/README.md

 ### Activity
 - Request permissions with Observable
 - Request ActivityResult with Observable
+- registerActivityResult with Observable
 - Request install packages from unknown sources with Observable

 ### Auto dispose
 - Dispose onDestroy by LifeCycleOwner
 - Dispose onPause by LifeCycleOwner
+- Auto dispose on class which implement DisposeSource

+### Register LifeCycle event
+- Register life cycle event from LifeCycleOwner

 More features are in developing...